1994 Pacific hurricane season: Hurricane Gilma

-Part of a tropical wave organized into a tropical depression on July 21.
-It headed westward and out to sea, strengthening into a tropical storm the next day.
-Gilma rapidly strengthened and became a hurricane exactly one day after it was named.
-It continued to intensify as it entered the central Pacific.
-Shortly after entering the central Pacific, Gilma reached Category 5 intensity on the Saffir–Simpson hurricane scale, the second of the season.
-It then suddenly weakened for unexplained reasons, and weakened into a tropical storm on July 27.
-It became a depression three days after that and dissipated on July 31.
-Hurricane Gilma had minor impact on Johnston Atoll.
-That atoll received light rain, wind gusts to near gale force, and surf.
-No casualties or damage were reported.

-Hurricane Gilma was the second most-intense Pacific hurricane at the time.
-As of 2019, it is tied with Hurricane Walaka as the tenth-most intense.
-Gilma is also the strongest July storm in the Eastern or Central Pacific.
+A tropical wave traversed the Atlantic Ocean in mid-July, entering the eastern Pacific by July 16.
+Afterward, thunderstorms increased, followed by gradual development.
+On July 21, the NHC designated the system as Tropical Depression Seven-E, southwest of the Baja California peninsula.
+A strong ridge steered the system westward, which would remain the same throughout most of the storm's existence.
+Following an increase in organization, the depression intensified into Tropical Storm Gilma early on July 22.
+The storm developed deep convection and rainbands, and only 24 hours after becoming a tropical storm, Gilma intensified into a hurricane.
+Low wind shear and warm sea surface temperatures of 29 C led to rapid intensification.
+A small, well-defined eye developed within the center of the hurricane, surrounded by very deep convection.
+On July 24, Gilma entered the central Pacific, and soon after attained its peak intensity as a Category 5 hurricane with winds of 160 mph and a barometric pressure estimated at 920 mbar (hPa; 920 mbar).
+After maintaining this intensity for roughly 12 hours, Gilma weakened due to wind shear.
+Late on July 27, Gilma fell to tropical storm status, and by the next day its circulation was exposed from the thunderstorms.
+Late on July 28, Gilma approached within 100 mi of Johnston Atoll.
+The island received light rain, wind gusts to near gale force, and surf.
+The storm weakened to tropical depression status on July 30, and dissipated the next day to the south of Midway Atoll.

 Hurricane Li

 A tropical disturbance southwest of Cabo San Lucas organized into Tropical Depression Eight-E on July 31.
 It headed west-northwest without strengthening much, and crossed into the central Pacific on August 2.
 Eight-E developed a second center of circulation, which became dominant, and then became bound up in the Intertropical Convergence Zone.
 Eight-E then became disorganized, with multiple centers of circulation, and advisories were discontinued on August 5.
 The depression's remains continued their westward path well south of the Hawaiian Islands.
 The depression regenerated on August 8.
 It soon strengthened into a tropical storm and was named Li, which is Hawaiian for "Lee".
 Li approached the dateline on its generally westward heading.
 Just before crossing, it intensified into a minimal Category 1 hurricane.
 It crossed the dateline on August 12 and became a storm in the 1994 Pacific typhoon season.
 Wind shear from a tropical upper-tropospheric trough weakened back into a tropical storm as it crossed the dateline, and the Joint Typhoon Warning Center downgraded Li with its first advisory.
 Li stayed a tropical storm until August 16, where it weakened into a tropical depression.
 The system then began recurving, and dissipated on August 18.
 A weakening Tropical Depression Li caused showers on Wake Island.
-Other than there, Li had no impact on any land, and no casualties or damage were reported.

 Hurricane Li is one of only eight tropical cyclones to exist on all three North Pacific Ocean tropical cyclone basins.